Angeleknows/Fountainhead/README.md

 In my former career, I worked in data governance from a legal perspective, specializing in health.
 I love the idea of continuing in this work, but from a more creative and entrepreneurial lens.

-A personal idol of mine in the dataviz field is the late Hans Rosling, who was a Swedish physicist and an impressiver orator that was able to engage with data in the most captivating, and interactie fashion that I've ever witness.
-Check out this excerpt from the BBC. https://www.youtube.com/watch?v=Z8t4k0Q8e8Y
+A personal idol of mine in the dataviz field is the late Hans Rosling, who was a Swedish physicist and an impressiver orator that was able to engage with data in the most captivating, and interactive fashion that I have ever witnessed.
+Check out this excerpt of his from the BBC. https://www.youtube.com/watch?v=Z8t4k0Q8e8Y

 I am excited to embark on this new journey as a designer & data scientist to have a positive impact on society